rifflearning/riff-docker/docs/development-guide.md

 used when building production images.

-The `build-dev` target depends on (and therefore will create if they don't exist) the self-signed ssl files.
+The `build-dev` target depends on (and therefore will create if they don't exist) the self-signed ssl files used by the `web-server` dev image.

+## Working on the code

+### riff-rtc and riff-server

+These 2 projects use nodejs.
+You must either have the correct version of nodejs installed locally or you may also use a container to run node commands such as `npm` to update and install packages.

+The Makefile has 2 targets to start an interactive commandline with the correct node environment, `dev-rtc` and `dev-server`.

 ## Running

-run `make up` Then access `http://localhost`.
+run `make up` Then access `https://localhost`.

-The containers are started detached so use `make stop` to stop the containers.
+You can use `export MAKE_UP_OPTS=-d` to have `make up` start the containers detached in which case you will want to use `make stop` to stop the containers.
+If the containers aren't running detached use `CTRL-C` to stop the containers.

+If the containers are running detached you probably would like to follow the logs (stdout) from one of them, likely the `riff-rtc` container.
+You can use `make logs-rtc OPTS=-f`.

-You can use `make down` to stop (if running) and remove the containers.
+Use `make down` to stop (if running) and remove the containers.

 ### Configuration